Aetherinox/blocklists/README.md

 <br />

 # Main Lists
 These are the primary lists that most people will be interested in.
-They contain a large list of IP addresses which have been reported in the last 360 days for abusive behavior.
+They contain a large list of IP addresses which have been reported recently for abusive behavior.
 These statistics are gathered from numerous websites such as [AbuseIPDB](https://www.abuseipdb.com/) and [IPThreat](https://ipthreat.net/).
-IPs on this list have a 70-100% confidency level of engaging in the following:
+IPs on this list have a 100% confidence level, which means you should get no false-positives from any of the IPs in these lists.
+IP addresses in these lists have been flagged for engaging in the following:

 - SSH Bruteforcing
 - Port Scanning